-For questions regarding the Statistics Committee, please contact William Bradley, research analyst at (703) 740-2251 or at firstname.lastname@example.org.
+For questions regarding the Statistics Committee, please contact Nathan Troxell research analyst at firstname.lastname@example.org.

 The standards process serves as a critical foundation for everyone in the optical community.
 The Vision Council has ten technical committees and task forces, maintained under either the Lens Division or the Lens Processing & Technology Division, which are charged with developing standards for ophthalmic optics.
 The committees are composed a group of experts who volunteer to write standards that pertain to lenses, frames and optical laboratories and discuss issues including frame manufacturing, standards for lens development and communication tools.